Yuzumer/AI_PPTX_Translator/README.md

 I built this because it takes too much time to translate stuff at work.
 You will obviously have to resize the text boxes.

 ## Features
+- Uses an LLM for interpretation and translation.
-- Contextual translation to improve accuracy
+- Contextual translation to improve accuracy and naturalness
+- Parses Powerpoint documents to
 - Comes in  a variety of common languages (I only ever use English, VIetnamese and Japanese)
 - Has a chat box if you want to add even more context for it
-- It is async
+- Batch processing & Async to improve speed
-- Comes with a GUI
+- Has a basic GUI to run off.

 ## Requirements

-You need to run this with an API key you can yoink from Google AI Studio.
+You need to run this with an API key you can yoink from Google AI Studio here: https://aistudio.google.com/apikey

 Dependencies:
 ```sh